jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ### Inductive Inference

+While the patterns recognized correspond to the symptoms of an underlying problem, inductive inference explores the problem space and tries to identify the faulty services or resources.

 Inductive reasoning draws a conclusion by gathering together particular observations (i.e., patterns discovered) in the form of premises and reasons from these particular premises to a general conclusion.
-Root-cause analysis is a particular form of inference.
+Troubleshooting, root-cause analysis, tuning, and capacity planning are particular forms of inference.

-A [semi-supervised machine learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) system will analyze the repository to automatically infer complex incidents associated with failures and explain the underlying possible root-cause to SREs and operators.
+A [semi-supervised machine learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) system will analyze an observed pattern repository to automatically infer complex incidents associated with failures and explain the underlying possible root-cause to SREs and operators.
 This inference will learn associations between patterns, alerts and external events which will be formalized as rules and stored in a [knowledge-based system](https://en.wikipedia.org/wiki/Knowledge-based_systems).
 On top, a smart assistant will help operators in making associations and decisions on the relationship between patterns, alerts and anomalies for [root-cause analysis](https://en.wikipedia.org/wiki/Root_cause_analysis).

-Several techniques can be for root cause analysis, e.g.:
+Several techniques can be for inductive inference , e.g.:
 + Traffic analysis: Correlation between sudden increase in requests and slashdot effect, with increase latency of requests.
 + Trace analysis: Component or dependency failure, structural trace analysis, response time span analysis.